-Mobilise funding: Public and private donors use the data to understand the scale of the problem and where support and investment is most needed.
+Mobilise funding: Public and private donors use the data to understand the scale of the problem and where support and investment are most needed.
 Data is also needed to attract additional supporters for trachoma elimination.
-For example see this recent report from the UK government on its development programme in Nigeria.
+For example see this report from the UK government on its development programme in Nigeria.

 Strategic advocacy and resource mobilisation: National trachoma and NTD task forces engage with the International Coalition for Trachoma Control to inform efforts to prioritise strategic resource mobilisation and advocacy for GET2020.

 Coordinating global antibiotic donations: the Trachoma Technical Experts Committee meets twice a year.
-They use data from various sources - including impact and coverage surveys - to determine which districts applying for donated antibiotics will receive them.
+They use data from various sources - including prevalence and coverage surveys - to determine which districts applying for donated antibiotics will receive them.

-Dissemination of evidence and academic progress: Presenters at global, regional and national conferences and authors of peer reviewed publications – who seek to illustrate progress made, the scale of need yet to be addressed and the latest evidence about SAFE
+Dissemination of evidence and academic progress: Presenters at global, regional and national conferences and authors of peer reviewed publications – who seek to illustrate the progress made, the scale of need yet to be addressed and the latest evidence about SAFE

 Open Access sharing: the Global Atlas of Trachoma publishes district level prevalence data.